 The largest consensus is that around the time chess entered the history books it was called Chaturanga, which—in ancient Sanskrit—translates to, having four limbs.

-You can watch this video by TED-Ed YouTube Channel on a brief history of chess.
+You can watch this video on TED-Ed YouTube Channel on a brief history of chess.

 In China, where many believe that Charuranga traveled, chess was called Xiangqi and the game was modified to place the pieces on the lines rather than in the squares.
 From here it moved to the Arab countries where it was called Shatranj.